-Out for a mountain walk on the Isle of Arran we come across some stepping stones.
-But you don’t have to cross them; you can walk round them.
-As Hannah pauses to decide what to do, the moment gets me thinking about some fundamentals about risk and adventure.
+Does adventure need risk?
+Out for a mountain walk on the Isle of Arran we came across some stepping stones.
+The kids realised they didn’t have to cross them; you can walk round them.
+As Hannah paused to decide what to do, the moment got me thinking about some fundamentals about risk and adventure…

 Risk and adventure

 “There’s a little bridge over there, or you can take the stepping stones,” I explain as we approach the edge of the stream.

 It’s an unusually fine Scottish Spring day and our group of family and friends are straggled out along the heather strewn path that leads down from Corrie Lochan to the rocky West coast of the Isle of Arran.

 “Can I take the bridge, like mum?” asks Hannah.

 Kirstie’s already on the bridge; it sometimes seems she’s hard wired that way.
 But I don’t want the kids to blindly follow in her footsteps, not without considering the alternative.
 She probably feels the same way about me.

 I pause.
 “You could take the bridge.
 But the stepping stones look more fun.”